-- 1. Engage the parking brake and shut off the engine. - 2.
-Lower the boom to its lowest position. - Clean around the fill/check plug (Figure 6-55) and then remove the plug.

-- 4. Check the lubricant level, which should be even with the bottom of the fill/check plug hole. - 5.
-If necessary, add SAE 90 EP gear lube to fill to the bottom of the fill/check plug hole. - 6.
-Clean around the area of the brake breather (Figure 6-56).
-Remove the breather.
+- 1. Lower the boom to its lowest position. - 2.
+Engage the parking brake and shut off the engine. - 3.
+Clean around the gearbox check plug (Figure 6-37).
+Remove the check plug. - 4.
+Check the lubricant level, which should be even with the bottom of the check plug hole. - 5.
+If necessary, add SAE 140 EP gear lube through the breather hole to fill to the bottom of the check plug hole.